gecko984/Getting-and-Cleaning-Data-Course-Project/README.md

 subject <- rbind(subject_train, subject_test)
 ```

 The `read.table()` returns a dataframe, but `y`, `subject` and `features` are really just vectors.
 The script extracts these columns as vectors.
+Recall that `features.txt` has two columns, the first being just the index.
 Also, converting subject id's from integer to factor:

 ```
 y <- y[,1]